castacks/alfa-dataset-tools/alfa-cpp/README.md

 ### Using the CMake build system
 *[CMake](https://cmake.org)* is a cross-platform open-source family of tools designed to build, test and package software.
 The binaries for the latest version can be downloaded from [here](https://cmake.org/download/) for Linux, Mac OS X and Windows.

-Some helpful OS and IDE-specific instructions follow.

-#### Ubuntu Linux
-As an alternative to installing the binaries from the website, you can run the following commands:
+*Cmake* allows creating the Makefiles or project files for many IDEs, including Visual Studio, XCode, Eclipse and CodeBlocks among many others.
+We recommend using the GUI CMake tool for the first time making the project files.
+A bit outdated but otherwise nice tutorial on *CMake* can be found [here](https://www.johnlamp.net/cmake-tutorial.html).
+The [official documentation](https://cmake.org/documentation) provides more updated information.

+For each Operating System and depending on your applications, there are faster ways to get the project running.
+For example, in Linux you can run the following commands to install *CMake* command-line tools:

 ```
 #!bash

 sudo apt-get update
 sudo apt-get install build-essential
 sudo apt-get install cmake
 ```
-Then go the `alpha-cpp` directory in command line and run the following commands to build the library:
+Then you change directory to `alpha-cpp` in command line and run the following to build the library:

 ```
 #!bash

 mkdir build
 cd build
 cmake ..
 make
 ```
-#### Microsoft Windows
-#### Mac OS
+This should work if the default *CMake* configuration is Makefile.
+The resulted executable will be a `main` file in the `build` folder.

 ### Using the compiler